arisk1/ip/README.md

 Second project in Introduction Programming.

-Program in C which corrects the identation of a given file in C.
+Program in C which corrects the indentation of a given file in C.